Bend Car Accident Lawyer

 - Possible punitive damages against the negligent party

-Your attorney will work to calculate your total losses in order to properly negotiate a settlement with the insurance companies.
+Your attorney will work to calculate your total losses in order to properly negotiate a settlement with the insurance company.
 However, insurance companies are not your friend, and their goal is to pay as little as possible in a settlement.
 If they do not offer an amount that will satisfactorily cover your total expenses, you may need to file a personal injury lawsuit.

 What if I am hit by an uninsured motorist or a hit-and-run driver?